Saudi looking beyond oil price slump as rig count spikes

 The OPEC heavyweight has been pumping more than 9 million bpd since mid-2011, up from 8.1-8.3 million for most of 2009-2010.

-To ease pressure on its aging giant fields, Ghawar and Abqaiq, Aramco launched the Khurais and Manifa fields with total capacity of more than 2 million bpd.
+To ease pressure on its ageing giant fields, Ghawar and Abqaiq, Aramco launched the Khurais and Manifa fields with total capacity of more than 2 million bpd.

 It plans to increase output from onshore fields - Shaybah and Khurais - by 550,000 bpd by 2017.
 It has also been ramping up drilling in offshore fields such as Safaniyah.